 Vitamins And Menopause and Minimize Unpleasant Effects

-Not only is that very uncomfortable, it can also be embarrassing… especially if she is out in public when it happens.
+Not only is that very uncomfortable, but it can also be embarrassing… especially if she is out in public when it happens.

 In addition to the extreme hot flashes, she sometimes gets a migraine headache and nausea.